-Mathematics - Grade 4
+Mathematics - Grade 5

-In the primary grades, the focus in mathematics is on learning about numbers, solving problems, studying two- and three-dimensional shapes, and getting information from graphs.
+In grade 5, the focus in mathematics is on learning about numbers including place value and decimals; solving problems using addition, subtraction, multiplication, and division; determining the properties of two- and three-dimensional shapes and calculating volume; and getting information from different types of graphs.
 All of these learning activities that you can expect your child to be involved in might be individualized for your child.
 This allows the skills to be taught, practiced, and learned so that your child can make progress more easily.
 Here is a mathematics example that shows how individualization might work.